looterz/QuickItemLevel/README.md

 The available configuration options are:

 - **Cache Size**: Adjusts the maximum number of player inspections to keep in the cache.
 A higher value will store more data but consume more memory.
 Default value is 1000.
+- **Require Shift Key**: When enabled, inspections will only be performed when the Shift key is held down while mousing over a player.
+Default value is false.
+- **Inspection Delay**: Sets the delay (in seconds) before performing an inspection when mousing over a player.
+Default value is 0.025 seconds (25ms).

 ### Slash Commands